joelvaneenwyk/gvsbuild/README.md

 1. WinGet - Available for Windows 11, and modern versions of Windows 10
 2. Chocolately - An alternative for other Windows versions

-### Prerequisites with WinGet
+### Prerequisites // WinGet

-If you would prefer to use Chocolately instead of WinGet, you can skip this section and follow the Prerequisites with Chocolately steps.
+> If you would prefer to use Chocolately instead of WinGet, you can skip this

-#### WinGet
+> section and follow the Prerequisites with Chocolately steps.

 WinGet is the Windows Package Manager and is available on Windows 11 and modern versions of Windows 10 (1809 / build 17763) as a part of the [App Installer](https://www.microsoft.com/p/app-installer/9nblggh4nns1) package in the Windows Store.

 #### Git

 To setup a development environment in Windows install [Git](https://gitforwindows.org) by executing as an administrator: